dealingwith/daniel-industries/_posts/2024-02-14-february-morning-ride.md

 - Finish kitting up
   - Windproof socks on
   - Shoes on
   - Realize I'm missing one toe warmer.
-Consider going without, but Carissa is up an pouring her own coffee, so I ask her to look if I'd dropped it between the stairs and the back door.
+Consider going without, but Carissa is up and pouring her own coffee, so I ask her to look if I'd dropped it between the stairs and the back door.
 She ends up going all the way upstairs for it.
 Grateful again.
   - Toe warmers on
   - Jacket on
   - Merino cap on